cmeissner/codeaffen.org/_drafts/2023-11-14-scc_admission_flow.md

 - requiredDropCapabilities - list of capabilities that are dropped and thus forbidden for each container
 - allowedCapabilities - list of capabilities that are allowed to be requested by a Deployment

-A Deployment which requests capabilities could look like this:
+For example, a deployment that requests capabilities could look like this:

 ```yaml
 kind: Deployment